tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 #  - Added support for regex in carto filters like `#world[name =~ "A.*"]`
 #  - Added support for quotes in carto filter values like `#world[name2="Sa'ad"]`
 #  - Carto parsing now provides better errors for unmatched parens
-#  - The raster-mode now supports all SVG compositing operations (but uses dashes instead of underscores - so grain_merge is now grain-merge) (Mapnik)
+#  - The raster-mode property has been renamed to raster-comp-op and now supports all SVG compositing operations (but uses dashes instead of underscores - so grain_merge is now grain-merge) (Mapnik)
 #  - Support for OS X 10.8 (Mountain Lion)
 #  - Interactivity now works on features that have negative or zero primary key values
 #  - Column names in CSV datasources named 'lng' are now automatically recognized as the longitude column